followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/05 Data Binding/16 Web API Service.md

-DevExtreme provides the [DevExtreme.AspNet.Data](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md) extension to access an ASP.NET Web API service.
+DevExtreme provides the <a href="https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md" target="_blank">DevExtreme.AspNet.Data</a> extension to access an ASP.NET Web API service.
 This extension consists of two parts: the server-side part implements data processing on the server according to the protocol the **DataGrid** uses; the client-side part creates and configures a [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/) to access the server from the client.
-The following code shows how to use the extension's client-side [createStore](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/docs/client-side-with-jquery.md#api-reference) method.
+The following code shows how to use the extension's client-side <a href="https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/docs/client-side-with-jquery.md#api-reference" target="_blank">createStore</a> method.

 You should configure [remoteOperations](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/remoteOperations/) to notify the **DataGrid** that the server handles data.